texstudio-org/texstudio/utilities/manual/source/background.md

 The root document is the top-most file in a multi-file document.
 For a single-file document this is the file itself.
-By default, all calls to LaTeX will be performed on the root document.
+By default, all calls to LaTeX will be performed on the root document except if a class `subfiles` is used.
+Then the next higher file with that document-class is compiled.

 TeXstudio automatically detects the root document.
 If that does not work, you can place a magic comment `% !TeX root = root-filename` at the